narc0tiq/py.narc.ro/README.md

 ```
 [user@host ~]$ git clone https://github.com/narc0tiq/flask-browserid.git --branch use-url_for
-[user@host ~]$ sudo pip install flask flask-misaka flask-sqlalchemy git+file://flask-browserid/
+[user@host ~]$ sudo pip install flask flask-mail flask-misaka flask-sqlalchemy git+file://flask-browserid/
 ```

 Messing around with [virtualenv](http://www.virtualenv.org/) is left as an exercise to the reader, but rest assured it has been tested and works just fine.